Gray Paint Colors & Their 3 Main Undertones

 4. SHERWIN WILLIAMS COLONNADE GRAY SW 7641

-And don’t forget, DARKER grays and charcoals have undertones too!
+And don’t forget, DARKER grays and charcoals have undertones, too!

 SO WHAT DOES THIS MEAN TO YOU, THE HOMEOWNER?

 2. CLARIFY WHICH UNDERTONES YOU NEED TO AVOID.
-Your exposure, furniture and finishings will dictate which undertones you need to focus on and which ones you WON’T want.
-And just because YOU love a particular undertone, doesn’t mean your home can handle it.
+Your exposure, furniture, and finishings will dictate which undertones you need to focus on and which ones you WON’T want.
+And just because YOU love a particular undertone doesn’t mean your home can handle it.

 READ MORE

-North, East, South, West – Which Paint Colour is the Best?
+North, East, South, West – Which Paint Color is the Best?

 Can I Paint my North-Facing Room Gray?